 Change in annual revaluation / inflation proofing method

-This change applies from April 2011.
-Current Staffordshire Pension Fund literature and articles on this web site may refer to increases in line with the Retail Prices Index (RPI).
-We are currently working to update all these references, unfortunately this may take a while to complete.
-In view of this for the time being please take any reference to RPI to mean CPI.
+This change applied from April 2011.
+Current Staffordshire Pension Fund literature and articles on this web site may refer to increases in line with the retail prices index (RPI).
+Please take any reference to RPI to mean CPI.

 We will increase your Annual Pension each April so that it keeps pace with the cost of living.
 The amount of Pensions Increase is based upon what the government says consumer prices have increased by in the 12 month period up to the end of the previous September.

 All Annual Pensions receive Pensions Increase, except those awarded due to redundancy, efficiency, flexible retirement or approved for payment by an employer where the person in receipt of the pension is aged between 50 and under 55.
 If your pension was awarded due to any of these reasons the accumulated effect of the increases awarded since you retired will be added to the pension when you reach age 55.
 After age 55, your pension will be increased each year.